-We will provide you with a bird list and list of other animals possible on the tour.
+We will provide you with a bird list and list of other animals possible on the tour (or a blank sheet to write in any interesting wildlife sightings).
 At Birding Ecotours we always use the latest International Ornithological Congress (IOC) taxonomy for birds and for all other wildlife recorded we follow the International Union for Conservation of Nature (IUCN) taxonomy, so all our itineraries and checklists follow these taxonomies.
 We will complete eBird checklists for all birdwatching time during the tour and these can be shared with all participants who use eBird, if desired.
 Please provide your eBird user details to us at the beginning of the tour so we are able to do this.

-Due to the complexities of bird taxonomy in the Indonesian region and naming of birds in the recommended Indonesia field guide, compared to the IOC taxonomy and Clements checklist (used in eBird), we will provide extensive and useful notes to accompany the bird list to help make the process of birding in the country easier.
+Due to the complexities of bird taxonomy in the Indonesian region and naming of birds in the recommended Indonesia field guide, compared to the IOC taxonomy and Clements checklist (used in eBird), we will provide extensive and useful notes to accompany the bird list to help make the process of birding in the country easier and hopefully make keeping track of any future splits/lumps easier.